-- Soak gongura leaves in salted water for some time.
-Wash them and drain aside.
+- Mean while soak gongura leaves in vinegar and salt water for some time.
+Rinse them well a few times and drain aside.

-- Chop gongura finely, slice onions, slit chilli and add them to the dal along with salt.
+- Chop gongura finely, slice onions, slit green chillies.

-- Heat a pan with ghee or oil.
+- Heat a small tadka pan with ghee or oil.
 Add cumin, mustard, garlic and red chili, curd chili. when the spices begin to splutter, add curry leaves and hing.
-Switch off the stove and pour this to the dal. you can set aside the curd chilies.
-Garnish just before serving to keep the crunch.
+If you want you can also set aside the curd chilies and turn off.
+Then add the red chilli powder.